 This guide has been targeted at companies that fit the profile, i.e., many small businesses and startups.
 For companies processing sensitive data, there are lots of additional requirements including stronger consent and more strict security requirements.
 For companies with more than 250 employees, there are stringent record keeping requirements, essentially you need an audit log of all activities.
 Fortunately, as small companies, we don’t need to worry about that until we grow – and once you get big enough to have to worry about that, then you’ll be big enough to hire lawyers and other experts to help make sure you do the right things to get compliant.

-The two resources that helped me the most while working through GDPR compliance were:
+Here are some super handy resources that helped me while working through GDPR compliance:

 - This neat indexed version of the full text of the GDPR, with links to relevant additional material for each article.
 This is what I’ve linked to in several places in the guide.